Why Is Yuva Sathi Scheme Under Big Fire?

 This reaction is completely natural.

-After all, who will object if ₹1,500 is credited directly to a bank account every month without doing any work?
+After all, who will object if he gets a direct credit of ₹1,500 to a bank account every month without doing any work?

-However, the project was originally announced to start from 15 August.
+However, the budget session announced to start the project from 15 August.
 The government advanced it due to election pressure.
-Therefore, the lack of preparation was expected.
+Therefore, the officials suffered from the lack of preparation.

 As a result, the administration had to deploy police in several areas.
 In Chanchal in Malda, Chopra in Uttar Dinajpur, and different parts of Durgapur, huge and unruly crowds gathered.
 In some places, the police had to step in to control the situation in the camps for the Yuva Sathi Scheme.
 Thousands of applicants assembled at these camps.